moveit/moveit.ros.org/install/docker/index.markdown

 title: Docker Install
 ---

-# Using Docker Containers with MoveIt!
+# Using Docker Containers with MoveIt

 Docker is an open-source project that automates the deployment of Linux applications inside software containers.
 See [https://www.docker.com/](https://www.docker.com/).

 Docker can help you easily evaluate someone else's code changes without breaking your local setup, as well as test on versions of Linux other than your local installed version.
-MoveIt! has an [official MoveIt!
-Docker build](https://hub.docker.com/r/moveit/moveit/) that lets you quickly get a MoveIt! setup in a local container.
+MoveIt has an [official MoveIt Docker build](https://hub.docker.com/r/moveit/moveit/) that lets you quickly get a MoveIt setup in a local container.

 ## Installing Docker